 All materials provided will remain available on the Giornate degli Autori web site with no time limitation and on the digital press boxes of Biennale.

-Within August 5th, must be provided materials for subtitling (see #6).
+Within August 7th, materials for subtitling must be provided (see #6).

 We strongly suggest to contact the Press Office of the Mostra (email@example.com

-) regarding the distribution of promotional materials for the journalists with accreditation at the Mostra through their press boxes.
+) regarding the distribution of promotional materials for the press accredited.

 Article 10.
 Dates, times and locations of the screenings

-The program of Giornate degli Autori will be communicated to participants in August 2019.
-Dates, times and locations of the screenings may be changed by Giornate degli Autori without limitation, upon previous communication to the persons concerned.
+The program of Giornate degli Autori will be communicated to participants in August 2020.
+Dates, times and locations of the screenings may be changed by Giornate degli Autori without limitation, upon previous communication to the people concerned.

 A press screening of selected films can be organized prior to the festival.
 No opposition by the rights owner is possible.

 Article 11.
 Media Partners and Photocall